dask-contrib/dask-sql/docs/pages/sql.rst

 SQL Syntax
 ==========

-``dask-sql`` understands SQL in postgreSQL syntax.
+``dask-sql`` understands SQL in (mostly) postgreSQL syntax.
-So far, not every valid postgreSQL operator and keyword is already implemented in ``dask-sql``, but a large fraction of it.
+So far, not every valid SQL operator and keyword is already implemented in ``dask-sql``, but a large fraction of it.
 Have a look into our `issue tracker <https://github.com/nils-braun/dask-sql/issues>`_ to find out what is still missing.

+``dask-sql`` understands queries for data retrieval (``SELECT``), queries on metadata information (``SHOW`` and ``DESCRIBE``) and queries for table creation (``CREATE TABLE``).
+In the following, general information for these queries are given - the sub-pages give details on each of the implemented keywords or operations.
+The information on these pages apply to all ways SQL queries can be handed over to ``dask-sql``: via Python (:ref:`api`), the SQL server (:ref:`server`) or the command line (:ref:`cmd`).

 General
 -------

+Data in ``dask-sql`` is - similar to most SQL systems - grouped in named tables, which consist of columns (with names and data types) and rows.
+The tables are again grouped into schemas.
+For simplicity, there only exists a single schema, named "schema".

+For many queries, it is necessary to refer to a schema, table, or column.
 Identifiers can be specified with double quotes or without quotes (if there is no ambiguity with SQL keywords).
-Casing with be kept (with or without quotes).
+Casing will be kept (with or without quotes).

 .. code-block:: sql